-First - Peter explains the strange phenomena that had drawn the crowd to the 120.
-He begins by dealing with the charge that the 120 are drunk on new wine.
-Verse 15: "These men are not drunk, as you suppose; it is only the third hour of the day."
+First, Peter must explain the strange phenomena that had drawn the crowd to the 120.
+Peter begins by dealing with the charge that the 120 are drunk on new wine.
+In verse 15 he tells the mockers, "These men are not drunk, as you suppose; it is only the third hour of the day (nine a.m.)."